trentm/smrt/README.md

 an SDC cloudapi while reliving the Iliad.

 Status: Currently the descriptions in this README are more the design docs than the current status.
-The best current status if via the online help from the 'smrt' command: `smrt help <command>`.
+The best current status is via the online help from the 'smrt' command: `smrt help <command>`.

 # smrt paris (partially implemented)

-Manage 'smrt profiles', the config to talk to a given SDC cloudapi with a particular account.
+Manage smrt 'profiles', the config to talk to a given SDC cloudapi with a particular account.
 If you are looking to setup your *COAL*, then look to `smrt aphrodite`.

 Paris got the Trojan War started.
 So he'll set it up for you:

-    smrt paris [<profile>]
+    smrt paris [<profile>]    # WARNING: not yet implemented

 This will interactively walk through creating a 'smrt profile'.